Christine Goodale: Education

 Christine Goodale attended Dartmouth College for her undergraduate studies, graduating in 1992 with a Bachelor of Arts in Environmental Studies and Biology/Geography.
 Following her graduation, Goodale moved to the University of New Hampshire for her masters research in Natural Resources (1995) and remained there to earn her Ph.D. in Natural Resources (1999).
 Goodale was a student of John D. Aber, an ecologist and Professor of Natural Resources & the Environment at the University of New Hampshire, during her doctoral research.
-During her time with John D. Aber, Goodale the co-authored two papers and studied ecosystems in Ireland, including mapping of monthly precipitation, temperature and solar radiation in addition to the sensitivity of Ireland forest ecosystems.
+During her time with John D. Aber, Goodale co-authored two papers and studied ecosystems in Ireland, including mapping of monthly precipitation, temperature and solar radiation in addition to the sensitivity of Ireland forest ecosystems.
+Goodale also did a postdoctoral fellow at Carnegie Institution of Washington, Standford (2001) and a Postdoctoral Scientist at The Woods Hole Research Center (2003).

 Career and research

 Jobs

 Following the completion of her doctoral studies at the University of New Hampshire in 1999, Christine Goodale held her first position as a postdoctoral fellow at the Carnegie Institute of Washington in the Plant Science program located in Stanford, California.
 In 2001, Goodale relocated to The Woods Hole Research Center in Woods Hole, Massachusetts, where she participated in a postdoctoral fellowship until the year 2003.
 Later that same year Goodale was hired at Cornell University as an assistant professor in the Department of Ecology and Evolutionary Biology.
 In 2010, Goodale became an associate professor at Cornell University, where she has remained since, teaching classes such as BIOEE 4780 – Ecosystem Biology and Global Change and BIOEE 9990 – Ph.D.
 Dissertation Research.
+Goodale also directs the multi-departmental Graduate Program in Cross-Scale Biochemistry and Climate at Cornell.